stephenh/stephenh.github.com/_posts/2014-02-08-di-thought-experiment.markdown

 I've made up `EmailSender`, `FooDao`, and `BlahService` as dependencies of `Service`--what the actual dependencies are isn't important.
 The main point is that they are all application-scoped dependencies.

-Did you notice how similar this `Service` code looks to the pre-`Request` `Servlet` code?
+Do you notice how similar this `Service` code looks to the pre-`Request` `Servlet` code?

 Most people look at the `Service` constructor and think there's no way they want to instantiate by hand all 10-50-whatever services they have in their project when the constructor is going to vary so widely from service to service.

-So, in steps auto-wiring dependency injection--Spring, Guice, whatever.
+So, in steps auto-wiring dependency injection (Spring, Guice, whatever) as the hero to solve this problem.
 They give up strongly-typed `new Service` calls and say "here, let me use reflection to call all these nasty constructors for you".

 Which makes sense if you're forcing yourself to stick with the `Service(EmailSender, FooDao, BlahService)` constructor.